 - Security The topic of security as a whole is not discussed in this specification document.
-Security is recognized as a substantial are of interest and will require further investigation. - Replication of RNS databases To enhance fault tolerance and reliability, replication of namespace service data is indispensable.
-The consistency model required by RNS needs to be investigated. - Backup Backup of RNS data may be required. - Discussion of access control lists (ACLs) within RNS, their purpose, scope, representation, and enforcement.
+Security is recognized as a substantial area of interest and will require further investigation. - Backup Backup of RNS data may be required. - Discussion of access control lists (ACLs) within RNS, their purpose, scope, representation, and enforcement.
 There are two fundamental levels of consideration, (1) access control to namespace information and (2) access control to the target resource that the namespace refers to.
 The latter case most often is protected independent of the namespace referring to it.